kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_HRFuser.md

 ### Current

-- TIMESTAMP: 10-Nov-2023 17:55
-- [DENSE]
+- Timestamp: 11-Nov-2023 5:55
-    - Train Tiny HRFuser model on DENSE - orig setting - batch=12 - multi A100 gpu - [RUNNING]
+    - [DENSE] Train camera only on TWO CLASSES - On RTX 3090 GPU - [RUNNING]
-        - With orig settings
+        - With adjusted learning rate
-        - Remeber to copy only car category
-        - FAILED DUE TO CUDA VERSION ERROR
-        - [NEED TO INSTALL CUDA 11.1] - DONE
-        - Training started on A100 GPU - [RUNNING]

 - TIMESTAMP: 9-Nov-2023 23:55